Vietnam.vn - Nền tảng quảng bá Việt Nam

 “A perfect example of the loneliness economy .
 Technology makes people lonely, then sells them the technology as a ‘solution’.
 It’s an endless cycle of profit,” says Samantha Rose Hill, author of a book about loneliness.

-A generation that was forced to learn via Zoom throughout high school and college is now hungry for real-life encounters and interactions.
+A generation forced to learn via Zoom throughout high school and college is now hungry for real-life encounters and interactions.
 A 2023 survey by Axios and Generation Lab found that nearly 80% of college and graduate students use dating apps less than once a month, or not at all.

-Mark Zuckerberg makes AI friends brother 2
+Mark Zuckerberg makes AI brother 2

 Meta recently launched a new AI application.
 The idea is that AI-generated content should not only be in private conversations but also appear in news feeds.
 Photo: Bloomberg.

-But the past two decades have shown that Zuckerberg’s idea of friendship is still flawed.
+But the past two decades have shown that Zuckerberg’s idea of friendship is flawed.
 Even Meta’s own internal research has acknowledged that its social platforms may increase loneliness, rather than reduce it.
 Yet the report concluded that Facebook has an “overall positive effect” on loneliness.

 Meta's billion-dollar gambles to pull people further away from each other